 Classrooms and Facilities

-A school that is committed to the staffing and infrastructure needed to teach science and technology are obvious signs that a school is serious about STEM learning.
+A school that is committed to the infrastructure needed to teach science and technology are obvious signs that a school is serious about STEM learning.
+Look for rooms that allow for science labs, computer labs, wood shops, or the increasingly popular maker spaces.
+Do consider that even schools on tight budgets might be utilizing spaces in multiple ways.
+If you don’t see evidence of these types of rooms, make sure to ask.
 One thing to note is that computers have long been used as an easily quantifiable benchmark for schools, often with limited correlation to increased student learning.
-In short computers, smartboards, 3D printers, tablets, and other trending tech are only as good as the teachers utilizing them.
+In short, computers, smartboards, 3D printers, tablets, and other trending tech are only as good as the teachers utilizing them.